harumuki/thorsten-hans.com/_posts/2016-02-14-angular-and-electron-the-definitive-guide.md

 ```

 Now all required files should be created within the `dist/electron-package` folder.
-Let’s give it a try!
+Let's give it a try!

 ## Execute the app